On this page

 HAUI: Opening Reception and Artist Panel

 Thursday, October 3, 6–8 p.m., St Joseph’s Health Centre Guelph.
 Join HAUI at an opening reception and artist panel for “Amplifying Harriet Miller’s Voice: A Celebration of Femininity, Blackness, and Healing”.
-The evening will showcase the first screening of the multi-media project, co-produced by b current and produced by Public Domain Theatre x HAUI, that explores the true story of “Aunt” Harriet Miller.
-The opening panel will feature HAUI and collaborator Ahdri Zhina Mandiela, along with contributors from the Guelph Black Heritage Society and St. Joseph’s Health Centre Guelph, who will share Harriet Miller’s story and discuss memory loss, Black history and healing, and how the project came to be.
+The evening will showcase a limited screening of the multi-media project, co-produced by b current and produced by Public Domain Theatre x HAUI, that explores the true story of “Aunt” Harriet Miller.
+The opening panel will feature HAUI and collaborator Ahdri Zhina Mandiela, Denise Francis of Guelph Black Heritage Society, and Audrey Devitt of St. Joseph’s Health Centre Guelph, who will share Harriet Miller’s story and discuss memory loss, Black history and healing, and how the project came to be.
+The health data referenced in this work was not obtained from medical records.
+It is based on historical registry information obtained from public census records.

 The exhibition will be open for all to drop in, experience, and reflect on, October 4-5 (9 a.m.–4 p.m.) and October 6 (11:30 a.m.–4 p.m.).
 Register to attend the free HAUI Opening Reception and Artist Panel.